Map showing IQ Fiber availability and under-construction areas across service regions.

 Installation

 An installation technician will arrive to activate our fiber-optic network in your home.
 They do this by connecting fiber directly to a gateway (shown to the left) which provides WiFi to the devices in your home.
-They will test the connection to make sure your speeds are as expected, show you how to connect devices to WiFi, and set up your IQ Fiber Smart WiFi App so you can manage your services from anywhere!
+They will test the connection to make sure your speeds are as expected, show you how to connect devices to WiFi, and set up your IQ Fiber WiFi Management App so you can manage your services from anywhere!

 Frequently Asked Questions